 As a UX designer, my career includes educational technology, open source and traditional publishing, front-end development, project management, UX training and e-commerce experience.
 I'm a published author and have spoken and presented workshops at local and international conferences.
 I strongly believe that human-centred, inclusive design makes the world a better place.
 I apply this design philosophy (along with my start-up and corporate experience) to my work as both a UX designer and a musician.

-When I’m not drawing paper prototypes and grumbling about bad UX on Twitter, I hang out with my two cool Collies and my Maine Coon cat, drink wine and watch too much Netflix.
+When I’m not drawing paper prototypes and grumbling about bad UX on Twitter, I hang out with my two cool Collies and my three enigmatic cats, drink wine and watch too much Netflix.